PerlaTroncosoRey/ESCAPE_RNAseq_analysis/README.md

 ## Overview:

-Pre-process RNA-seq data
+    * Pre-processing of RNA-seq data
         - Removal of rRNA reads
         - Removal of adaptor sequences
         - Removal of low quality reads

-Alignment of reads to the reference genome
+    * Alignment of reads to the reference genome

-Assembly of the alingments into full-length transcripts Quantification of the expression levels
+    * Assembly of the alingments into full-length transcripts

+    * Quantification of the expression levels

-Calculate differential expression
+    * Calculate differential expression

+    * Gene Set Enrichment Analysis (not included here)

 ## Requirements: